Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: Introduction

-The manipulation on the output targets, which is also known as Error-Correcting Output Code (ECOC) \cite{dietterich1995solving}, was originally motivated from the information theory for correcting bits caused by noisy communication channels.
-Given a multiclass problem, the key idea of ECOC is to assign each class a unique codeword.
-All codewords formulate an ECOC {\it{coding matrix}}.
-Each row of the coding matrix is a \textit{codeword}, while each column defines a bipartition of the classes.
-Training \textit{dichotomizers} (i.e. binary-class classifiers) on different bipartitions of the classes respectively results in an ECOC ensemble.
-ECOC has two notable merits.
-The first merit is that it bridges a relation between the study of multiclass problems and dichotomizers.
-This is motivated from the facts that 1) solving a multiclass problem directly as a whole is sometimes difficult, and 2) in practice, it is worthy alleviating the problem to a serial binary problems that can be easily learned by some strong and popular dichotomizers, such as AdaBoost \cite{freund1996experiments} and Support Vector Machine (SVM) \cite{cortes1995support,vapnik2000nature,scholkopf2002learning}.
-The second merit is that it has an error-correcting potential by proper codeword designs.

-ECOC consists of two parts -- \textit{coding} and \textit{decoding}.
-Coding is the design of the codewords that assigns each class a unique codeword.
-Decoding is the prediction process that matches the predicted codeword of a test pattern with its most similar class codeword.
+One method of manipulating output targets is Error-Correcting Output Codes (ECOCs) \cite{dietterich1995solving}, which is motivated from information theory for correcting bits caused by noisy communication channels.
+The key idea of ECOC is summarized as follows.
+Given a multiclass problem, ECOC assigns each class a unique codeword.
+All codewords form an ECOC {\it{coding matrix}}, where each row of the coding matrix is a \textit{codeword} and each column defines a bipartition of the classes.
+Training \textit{dichotomizers} (i.e., binary-class classifiers) on different bipartitions of the classes gets an ECOC ensemble.
+ECOC has two merits: (i) it bridges multiclass problems and dichotomizers, and (ii) it may correct errors by proper codeword designs.
+ECOC consists of two parts---\textit{coding} and \textit{decoding}.
+Coding assigns each class a unique codeword.
+Decoding predicts a test pattern by matching the predicted codeword with its most similar codeword in the coding matrix.